Kerry Carpenter Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Kerry Carpenter (.400 on-base percentage in past 10 games, 51 points above season-long percentage), battle starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Detroit Tigers and Kerry Carpenter (.343 slugging percentage over his past 10 games, including one homer), take on starting pitcher Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

 Kerry Carpenter Game Info & Props vs. the White Sox